 Working with small businesses to optimize and grow their website within a limited budget is my daily routine.
 So to make the work more productive I have been searching for the tools to help my client’s business to be more visible and market well against competitors.
 Meanwhile, in an online search attempt I came across free trial version of SEMrush.
 I reviewed many of its amazing features and now I want to share it with you.
 Though my contemporary has reviewed it in a lengthy document of about 32 pages, I am just going to highlight the main features of SEMrush which include the following:

 - Back-link Analysis

 - Keyword Research

-As you may already know that my blog being30.com is about budget travel and my goal for this year is to cover more cities in my writings on budget travelling.
+As you may already know that one of my blogs is about budget travel and my goal for this year is to cover more cities in my writings on budget travelling.
 So I wanted to know more about budget traveling terms and for this I used SEMrush to find keywords around this term.